joshlevinson/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 Note - the parameter names are different based on the package you're using.
 For
 example:

-* "q" is the parameter used by Drupal, Joomla, WordPress
+* "q" is the parameter used by Drupal and Joomla
 * "page" is used by CMS Made Simple

-Some software don't even need the query string and can read from REQUEST_URI.
-For example, WordPress supports this:
+For WordPress, use this:

 .. code-block:: nginx

-    try_files $uri $uri/ /index.php;
+    try_files $uri $uri/ /index.php?$args;

 If you don't care about checking for the existence of directories, you can skip it by removing ``$uri/``.